matharchod/Twitolu/README.md

 #### countCloudItems(cloudLinks)

-Sorts and counts the items in the word cloud and accepts `arr` as an argument, representing the array of items retrieved as categories from the tweet list.
+Sorts and counts the items in the word cloud and accepts `arr` as an argument, representing the array of items retrieved as tags from the tweet list.
 THIS WILL BE REPLACED WITH LESS BLOATED CODE IN THE NEXT VERSION.

 ```
 countCloudItems = function (arr) {